 Preventing respiratory illnesses

-Respiratory season is upon us – a time when illnesses like influenza, RSV and COVID-19 spread throughout the community.
+Respiratory season is upon us, with influenza, RSV and COVID-19 circulating in our community.
 We can all take simple steps to keep ourselves, our loved ones and our community healthy.

 We can also stop the spread of germs by washing hands often with soap and water, avoiding touching our eyes, nose and mouth with unwashed hands, covering coughs or sneezes, staying home when sick and avoiding close contact with sick people.
 While viruses are circulating, consider wearing a mask in crowded indoor places, especially if you or someone you live with is at higher risk for serious illness.